How great would it be if we could just get customers to purchase our product once, and then they would stay with us forever?

 The customer journey takes into account the client’s perspective.
 It begins with awareness and ends with any post-purchase communications.
 For example, an evaluation request for the products in your store can be a part of the customer journey.

 The customer lifecycle, on the other hand, refers to how a business interacts with customers throughout their relationship.
-This concept applies to how the company handles the whole What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… – including actions way after the purchase.
+This concept applies to how the company handles the whole customer experience – including actions way after the purchase.

 Although they are both marketing terms, the customer lifecycle did not exist until the first CRM system was created.
 This type of software aims to collect both customer and company experiences and determine how we interpret both concepts.

 What is Customer Lifecycle Management?

 It is undeniable that customers who have a good relationship with you are more likely to stick around longer.
 I, for one, will never put up with a lousy product or customer service, even if it is free.

 That’s why a successful customer lifecycle management (CLM) process is among a company’s most valuable assets.

 The customer lifecycle management process entails handling various phases of the customer journey, from onboarding to renewal.

 Such a process allows you to focus on the particulars of each step.
 That includes finding KPIs and metrics for performance and identifying what your current customer base is looking for at every segment to better relate with them.

 What are the 5 main stages of the customer lifecycle?